Partner content: The ‘human’ cost of digital transformation

 Almost a fifth of workers (19%) feel pressure to remain connected outside of their contracted hours.

-It isn’t hard to imagine how this can all build up to make for an unhappy team – and unhappy teams don’t work effectively, meaning all the investment you make in digital transformation goes out the window when there is no one to actually
+It isn’t hard to imagine how this can all build up to make for an unhappy team – and unhappy teams don’t work effectively, meaning all the investment you make in digital transformation goes out the window when there is no one to with the drive to use the new tools.

 Not all doom and gloom